Terms of Service

 The Flowte service belongs to us.
 You are not allowed to rip it off or use it for any illegal or sketchy purpose.

-If a dispute arises the issue will be dealt with in the Republic of Ireland.
+If a dispute arises the issue will be dealt with in England and Wales.

 Your Materials may be transferred unencrypted and may be altered, but credit card information is always encrypted.